shinelee2001/Webshell-Detection/README.md

   2. sha256 for hashing detected webshells. (currently uses md5)
      2.1.
 Logic for comparing files in a given directory and signatures in DB is required.
   3. crawling signatures and directly save to the database. (currently crawls signatures and stores in output.txt then DB reads output.txt)
+  4. Improve detection algorithm to look for various malicious patterns. (currently it only looks for exploitable functions)